JakubCha/exactextract_qgis/README.md

 - Raster layer (it has to be locally accessible layer.
 Database raster layers do not work for now)

 ### Output
+- Geospatial layer - Geospatial formats are supported with every OGR supported driver.
+> **warning:** Support for array output may vary.
+Use with caution.
-- Attribute layer - CSV format is supported by default and Parquet format is supported if `fastparquet` library is installed.
+- Attribute layer - CSV format

 ## Installation